ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 <br />

 ### (Not) thinking about the Future: Inattention and Female Labor Force Participation

-*joint with Anne Brenøe, Ana Costa-Ramón and Michaela Slotwinski*
+*joint with Anne Brenøe, Ana Costa-Ramón and Michaela Slotwinski* (Data collection in progress.
+AEA RCT Registry 0010399)
 <br />
 <br />
 <br />